-This means that one column resumes are convenient to read both as a word document and a PDF file, unlike the two-column resume format which may only be interpreted as a PDF file.
+This means that one-column resumes are convenient to read as a word document and a PDF file, unlike the 2 column resume format, which may only be interpreted as PDF.

 Here are the cons of a single column resume:

-The hiring manager always look for specific items in a resume.
-By writing too many words makes it difficult for them to navigate through the resume easily.
+The hiring manager always looks for specific items in a resume.
+Writing too many words makes it difficult for them to navigate the resume easily.

-In this way, recruiters may end up missing important points in an applicant's resume which could potentially reject your resume.
+In this way, recruiters may end up missing essential points in an applicant's resume, which could potentially reject your resume.

 Reading one column resume is laborious.

-An attractive and well-designed resume will catch an employers attention hence giving it a chance to be considered.
+An attractive and well-designed resume will catch an employer’s attention, giving it a chance to be considered.